 Japan is reputed to be a country where you barely have free days or holidays and people overwork.
 And to a certain extent it’s true.
 Compared to my country, the days that one can ask for on vacation in companies are very few.
 However, to try to compensate for that, it’s also the country with the most public holidays per year.
 Some of these pubic holidays are simply single days, but others are long weekend or even a whole week.

 If you are going to travel to Japan I think it’s important that you know these days, since for example during the Golden Week or the Obon everything will be fuller, trains and hotels will run out sooner and things will be more expensive.
-That’s why here I will show you a list with all the public holidays in Japan, and a brief explanation about the origin of that public holiday.
+That’s why here I’ll show you a list of all the Japanese national holidays this year, and a brief explanation about the origin of that public holiday.

 Although for some celebrations and traditions Japan follows the Chinese lunar calendar, since 1948 the New Year is celebrated on January 1st as in the West.
-Most companies close from December 29 or 30 until January 3rd.
-On January 1st, the tradition is go to a shrine or temple to make the first shrine visit of the new year.
+Most companies close during Japanese New Year’s Holidays from December 29 or 30 until January 3rd.
+On January 1st, which is known as Gantan (元旦) in Japanese, the tradition is go to a shrine or temple to make the first shrine visit of the new year.

 If you want to know how to celebrate New Year’s Eve in Japan you can read this article!

-Seijin no Hi (成人の日) or “Adult Day” is celebrated the second Monday in January.
+Coming of Age Day, a.k.a.
+Seijin no Hi (成人の日) or “Adult Day”, is celebrated the second Monday in January.
 It’s the day when those who have reached or will turn 20 this year celebrate their coming of age.
 The Japanese year it’s from April to March, so it’s for those who turned or will be 20 years old between April of last year and March of the current year.
 In Japan you turn 20 years old you become a legal adult.

 Coming of age celebrations are held all over Japan, but one of the most popular is which is celebrated in Urayasu, in Chiba.
 Those who reside in Urayasu can held their coming celebration at Tokyo Disneyland!
 They’re the envy of many people.